 The Audit and Risk Committee's role is to provide effective governance over all aspects of the Park Authority's internal management control systems and the annual financial accounts and audit.
 It also takes a lead in strategic risk management, ensuring that risks impacting on strategic objectives are identified and mitigated, and that risk management is embedded throughout the Park Authority's operations.
-It is supported by the Park Authority's internal audit function, delivered by Azets, and external auditors, Mazars.
-Mazars were appointed as the Park Authority's external auditors from commencement of the audit of the 2022/23 accounts.
+It is supported by the Park Authority's internal audit function, delivered by Azets, and external auditors, Forvis Mazars.
 Both the internal and external auditors have independent access to the Committee and to its Convener.
 The Committee is tasked with monitoring the operation of the internal control function and bringing any material matters to the attention of the full Board.
 Detailed reports of all audit reviews are made available to both management and the Committee.